heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Overview

 In this how-to, you’ll create and push new files to a remote repository (GitHub.com) with the command line.
-This how-to is intended for experts.
+This how-to is intended for experts of GitHub.

 ## Before you begin